sourcegraph/handbook/content/departments/technical-success/support/process/engaging-other-teams.md

 At no point are we meant to be gatekeepers or go-betweens.
 No one else at Sourcegraph has to go through us to go to engineering; that is what the #ask-engineering Slack channel is for.

-Any application engineer can use the #ask-engineering, #ask-implementation and #escalation-engenieering Slack channels for anything they deem useful.
+Any application engineer can use the #ask-engineering, #ask-implementation and #escalation-engineering Slack channels for anything they deem useful.
 These could be:

 - ...for your own curiosity as you are learning (a question you have)
 - ...as you work on a cross-functional project